danburzo/lathe/README.md

 ```

 Notice that the paths to the bundled assets contain _hashes_ — sequences of alphanumeric characters that help deal with the browser cache.
 Whenever you make a change to a file, its gets a new hash.

+### Custom post types and taxonomies

+Custom Post Types (CPT) and custom taxonomies are ideally handled in dedicated plugins rather than in the theme.
+Lathe includes sample code for a CPT and a taxonomy in the `wp-plugins` folder.

+The `wp-plugins` folder should be excluded when syncing theme files to the server.
+Instead, its content should be copied separately to the `wp-content/plugins/` folder.

 ## Reference